cockroachdb/docs/v22.2/create-changefeed.md

 ### CDC transformation parameters

-The [Change Data Capture Transformations](cdc-transformations.html) page provides detail on the functionality, syntax, and use cases for changefeeds created with transformations.
+Change data capture transformations allow you to define the change data emitted to your sink when you create a changefeed.
+See the [Change Data Capture Transformations](cdc-transformations.html) page for detail on the functionality, syntax, and use cases for changefeeds created with transformations.

 Parameter | Description
 ----------|------------